CodeKaiRed/Continuous-Requirements-Generation/outputs/0-optimize-with-gpt-4-turbo-preview/iteration-14.md

 - Functional requirements
 - Non-functional requirements

 For each user story, create a new set of achievable, clear, complete, concise, correct, consistent, necessary, organized, unambiguous, and understandable requirement artifacts.
 There may be more than one artifact type created for each user story.
 Provide new unique id's for each new requirement artifact generated.
 Submit your response in json format with the keys "use-cases", "functional-requirements", and "non-functional-requirements".
 Each key should contain a JSON list of the new requirement artifacts.
+An example empty JSON structure is below with the key definitions.
 For each requirement artifact, use a "modification-type" key to denote the following:
+- "existing": The requirement artifact exists to accomodate the user story and does not require changes
 - "new": This is a new requirement artifact to be added to the document
 - "modify": This is an existing requirement artifact that needs to be modified to accomodate the user story.

-If the artifact modification type is set to "modify", rewrite the requirement artifact to show the needed changes.

-An example JSON structure is below with the necessary keys:
 ```json
 {
     "use-cases": [